 @@3segment.png Layer 2 Segment Map

-NetCrunch includes a NetFlow traffic server which is able to process flow data from a range of network devices using all popular protocols like: IPFix, NetFlow (v5 & v9), sFlow, JFlow, netStream, cFlow, AppFlow, and rFlow.
+NetCrunch includes a NetFlow traffic server which is able to process flow data from a range of network devices using all popular protocols such as IPFix, NetFlow (v5 & v9), sFlow, JFlow, netStream, cFlow, AppFlow, and rFlow.

 NetCrunch allows you to analyze traffic using various criteria.
 It allows you to create custom application definitions and also supports Cisco NBAR technology for application monitoring.